One of the simplest ways to protect your cash flow as a tradesman is to use clear and consistent payment terms.

 - When stage payments are due

-- When the final payment must be made
+- When final payment must be made

 - How the customer can pay